Research Team

 Susanne Garvis is a professor of early childhood education in the Griffith Institute for Educational Research.
 She is an internationally renowned expert within policy, quality and learning.
 Susanne has worked with various governments, professional organisations and NGOs across the world where her research has informed teacher education, policy development and professional learning within early childhood education.
 She is a mixed methods (quantitative and qualitative) researcher with extensive experience in narrative (story constellations) and arts-based research.
 Her focus is on supporting voice, experience and wellbeing within research.
 Susanne has extensive research, teaching and leadership experience in early childhood education and teacher education in higher education in Australia and Sweden.
 She has previously been a Professor at the University of Gothenburg (Sweden) and a guest professor at Stockholm University (Sweden).

-Dr Wendy Boyd
+Professor Wendy Boyd

 Wendy Boyd is the Associate Dean, Education, in the Faculty of Education, and Associate Professor in Early Childhood Education (ECE), Southern Cross University.
 In this role she provides academic leadership implementing the ongoing development and continuous improvement of initial teacher education programs that includes ECE, primary and secondary, in the Faculty of Education.
 Her research focuses on the provision of quality ECE for children’s learning and development.